jcabot/comment-admin-notifier/README.txt

 Contributors: softmodeling
 Tags: comments, email, admin, alert, comment, notification, notify, discussion Requires at least: 4.3
-Tested up to: 5.4
+Tested up to: 5.8.1
 Requires PHP: 5.6
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-When this plugin is installed, admin users get an email alert every time a new comment is posted on ANY post in the site
+With this plugin, admin users get an email alert every time a new comment is posted on ANY post in the site.

 == Description ==

-In the *Discussion* page, authors of a post can use the checkbox *Email me whenever - Anyone posts a comment*.
+In the *Settings->Discussion* page, authors of a post can use the checkbox *Email me whenever - Anyone posts a comment*.

 But this does not send an email as well to the site admins.
 In blogs where you have a number of guest authors, you may want to be informed about all the new comments so you can respond (if the author is missing) or just participate in the discussion.